Ticket Sharing

 What is it Ticket Sharing?

 Ticket Sharing is a new feature designed and built in collaboration with Dutch National Opera & Ballet.
-It allows visitors to share their e-tickets via email with others.
+It allows Visitors to share their e-tickets via email with others.

 The setup of the sharing flow creates an effortless process for the invitee.
 They can easily register and access the Shared Ticket in their existing account or create a new one on the fly.